oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 trusted, device (Authorization Device) to authorize the Consumption Device to access a resource (e.g., access to a service).
-The Device Authorization Grant [@RFC8628] and Client-Initiated Backchannel Authentication [@CIBA] are two examples of popular cross-device flows.
+The Device Authorization Grant [@RFC8628] and Client-Initiated Backchannel Authentication [@CIBA] are two examples of popular cross-device authorization flows.

 In these flows, it is the user's decision whether to continue the session by scanning a QR code, entering a user code, or accepting an authorization request pushed to their Authorization Device.